james-long/belial-bot/README.md

 Belial Bot is currently a work in progress, and has a few unchecked cases left to cover and features to implement before he will be ready for public use.

+## Usage
+To initialize the bot, you will need to create a MySQL database with the relevant data.

+In the `init` folder, there are three scripts you should modify with the relevant credentials and then run in the order `initdb-cf-units.sql` > `wikiScrape.py` > `accessDB.py`.
+This will create the database and fill it with data.

+After, you will need to connect the bot to the relevant database.
+This can be done by modifying the `authtemplate.json` file and renaming to `auth.json`.

+After that, running the included batch file `run-belial-bot.bat` should be enough to get the bot up and running!

 ## Commands
 `!unitid <id>` - Searches for units with ID equal to `id` and brings up an embed of general information about the unit, if available.